kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

 Each rule is a self-contained unit that evaluates a single aspect of the workload.
 Rules can be combined using logical operations to create more complex matching criteria.

-By default, evaluation iterates over the list of defined rules and applies the following rules.
+By default, evaluation iterates over the list of defined rules and applies the following logic.
 This implies a logical OR over `Admit`, with `Stop` acting as a short-circuiting veto:

 - a `Stop` from any rule stops evaluation immediately — the workload is **not** restarted;
-- otherwise the first `Admit` marks the workload for restart;
+- otherwise, the first `Admit` marks the workload for restart;
 - if every rule returns `Continue`, the workload is left untouched.

-Priority over the predicates is defined by the actions they implement.
+The priority of predicates is defined by the actions they implement.
 When implementing a new predicate, the developer must ensure that the predicate is added to the list in the correct order, so that it is evaluated in the right context.
-The order of predicates is defined by the Actions the implement:
+The order of predicates is defined by the actions they implement:

 - Predicates that return `Stop` must be evaluated first, as they veto the restart and short-circuit evaluation;
 - Predicates that return `Admit` must be evaluated after the `Stop` predicates.

 ### Event handling and reconciliation process

-For better stability of a restarter, the implementation would follow the standard Kubernetes controller pattern.
+For better stability of the restarter, the implementation follows the standard Kubernetes controller pattern.

 #### Manager and controllers